-As an HR professional, when we ask ourselves questions about the performance of employees within our organisation, we inevitably find ourselves comparing the performance between groups of people.
+As HR professionals, when we ask ourselves questions about the performance of employees within our organisation, we inevitably find ourselves comparing the performance between groups of people.

 The answer to these questions may become the justification or validation of an investment or intervention made by your organisation into its human resource practices.